 Digital advertising has long been more popular than its traditional counterpart.
 Considering that a majority of the world’s population uses social media, regularly browses the Internet for fun, and uses computers that are connected to the Internet in their lines of work, it only makes sense that digital advertising is far more popular than it’s ever been.
 Its popularity continues to grow steadily and likely will until it reaches a plateau several decades from now.

 Pay-per-click (PPC) advertising, by extension, is also popular.
-Although PPC ads aren’t as popular as they once were, they’re still a staple in most businesses’ advertising and marketing plans.
+Although PPC ads aren’t as popular as the Google Ads CTR is dropping as they once were, they’re still a staple in most businesses’ advertising and marketing plans.

 Let’s take a look at eight statistics related to pay-per-click advertisements in 2018 and how they’re affecting the industry and competitors’ marketing strategies.